daisylb/espadrille/README.md

 ## Installation

 You'll need Rust installed to compile pyscript.
-You'll also need the `python` binary to point to a Python 3 installation.
+You'll also need a Python 3 installation installed and accessible as the `python3` binary on your search path.

 ```
 git clone https://github.com/adambrenecki/pyscript.git